bentalcode/Projects/DevEnvironment/UriReaderCommand/UriReaderDesign.md

 Design:
 =======
-This design is for a uri reader command for reading html and providing word-related statistics.
+This design is for an uri reader command for reading html and providing word-related statistics.

 Following is the flow of the design: